 You have to provide the option of adding more money into their wallet.
 They can use their card details and use a 3D secured pin, password or use the ATM’s pin to add money.

 The eWallet offers you the option of sending money to someone either by typing the number of the recipient or by scanning the QR code.
 You can alternatively use NFC or the beacon technology for sending the money.
 The money can be received in the same way.

 5. The eWallet Passbook

-It becomes important to add a eWallet passbook using which the users will be able to check their transaction history.
-You can use the filter option to go for more advanced search.
+It becomes important to add an eWallet passbook using which the users will be able to check their transaction history.
+You can use the filter option to go for a more advanced search.

 6. Sending Money Back to Bank